When Vision Fails: Text Attacks Against ViT and OCR: User Study

 \section{User Study}

-Having shown that OCR and ViT models perform poorly when interpreting text containing visual perturbations, and that these failures can be used to craft adversarial examples for downstream tasks, we conduct a user survey to understand how human comprehension is affected by diacritical perturbations.
+Having shown that OCR and ViT models perform poorly when interpreting text containing visual perturbations and that these failures can be used to craft adversarial examples for downstream tasks, we conduct a user survey to understand how diacritical perturbations affect human comprehension.

-\smallsection{User Study Methodology} The survey contained two main questions, each with multiple sub-components.
-The questions are included as \Cref{fig:survey_reading,fig:survey_toxic}.